wirshingh/Run-sharkmer-on-Hydra-loop/README.md

 ## Step 2
  ### Preparing your files

- 1. For each unzipped read file include a unique sample ID at the beginning of the file name.
+ 1. For each sample create a unique sample ID (This ID should be at the beginning of the file names for the unzipped read files for each sample).
- 2. Create a text file called "sharkmer_samples.txt" with each unique sample ID from step 1 in a column, one sample ID per line.
+ 2. Create a text file called "sharkmer_samples.txt" with each of the unique sample IDs (one per sample) from step 1 in a column, one sample ID per line.

 ```